-- High school or equivalent transcript. - Successful completion of required assessment. - Current government-issued photo ID. - Social Security Card or Right to Work Documentation.
+- Official high school or equivalent transcript. - Successful completion of required assessment. - Current government-issued photo ID. - Social security card or right to work documentation.

-- Maintain a minimum 76% grade average and a 93% attendance rate. - Basic keyboarding and computer skills to facilitate learning of software. - Internship included in program. - Fingerprinting and background check may be required.
+- Maintain a minimum 76% grade-point average and a 93% attendance rate. - Basic keyboarding and computer skills to facilitate learning of software. - Internship included in program. - Fingerprinting and background check may be required.